 - Second Sight has multiple characters who use the mind-clouding variant, represented as transparency.
 Security cameras ignore it, and it can't be activated if someone's already looking at the user (unless that someone is you, anyways.)
 It also malfunctions if the user gets too close to someone else, and odd things can happen if someone sees footprints forming without anything visible to form them.

 - The ball can turn invisible in Backyard Baseball via a powerup.

-- City of Heroes has the power pool set "Invisibilty" which has Stealth, Invisibilty and Grant Invisibilty.
+- City of Heroes has the power pool set "Invisibility" which has Stealth, Invisibility and Grant Invisibility.
 The first slows you down and is only partial invisibility, and the second keeps you from attacking.

 - Superior Invisibiltity is power in the Illusion Control set.
 You go completely invisible, run full speed and can still attack.

 - Several Mortal Kombat characters, such as Reptile and Smoke, have the ability to turn invisible, although it usually wears off when they are hit.